smartpcr/facetjs.github.io/_posts/2015-02-19-introducing-facetjs.md

 allowing the application the freedom to query data anywhere it’s stored.
 In the Metamarkets product, the native JS driver is used with a sample data file to provide a consistent environment for the running of UI unit tests;
 it also allows instant data exploration by dragging a data file into the browser to be loaded with the native JS driver.
-Finally, facet.js fills in missing or incomplete functionality within the database by providing complex queries beyond the database's language, then breaking them down as necessary for the database to understand.
+Finally, facet.js fills in missing or incomplete functionality within the database by providing advanced queries beyond the database's language, then breaking them down as necessary for the database to understand.

 ## But Wait, There’s More to See